+LOCAL/REMOTE: TYPE

-LOCAL/REMOTE: TYPE The following options are available in the LOCAL/REMOTE: TYPE field:
+The following options are available in the Local/Remote: Type field which require specific settings in the related IP, netmask and port fields:

 Description Meaning host Enter the >> IP address of a single PC that is to be covered by this rule.
 If you have selected the protocols tcp or udp to restrict the data traffic, you may be requested to enter a PORT number. net Enter the IP address of a network and the associated >> netmask that are to be covered by this rule.
 The command prompt for the netmask appears automatically if you select net .
 It is separated from the command prompt for the IP address by the character "/".
 If you have selected the protocols tcp or udp to restrict the data traffic, you may be requested to enter a PORT number.